relai/vertx-starters/README.md

        <modules>
             <module>helloworld</module>
             <module>todoapi</module>
             <module>todowebapp</module>
        </modules>

-Shared elements of sub-module `pom's` are extracted into the parent [`pom`](https://github.com/relai/vertx-starters/blob/master/pom.xml) as much as possible in order to avoid duplication and inconsistency:
+Shared elements of sub-module `pom's` are extracted into the parent [`pom`](https://github.com/relai/vertx-starters/blob/master/pom.xml) as much as possible in order to avoid duplication and inconsistency, including

 * properties for dependencies and versions,
 * common dependencies,
 * plugins for compiling, resource and packaging.

-The following are common maven commands:
+The following are useful common maven commands:

 *  `mvn clean`      To clean up
 *  `mvn verify`     To execute integration tests